madhavjaigarg/mms-cpp-floodfill/README.md

 - If you're using Windows, you may need to download and install [MinGW](http://mingw.org/wiki/Getting_Started)
 - Communication with the simulator is done via stdin/stdout, use stderr to print output
 - Descriptions of all available API methods can be found at [mackorone/mms#mouse-api](https://github.com/mackorone/mms#mouse-api)
-- The example code is a simple left wall following algorithm
+- The code is a BFS flood-fill algorithm